California Fisheries Q&A with Dan Bacher

 Dan

 It really couldn’t get much worse.
 They’re emblematic of the general tragedy of the Delta as a whole.
 Delta smelt, of course, are a keystone species for the Delta ecosystem.
 They’re endemic – they live entirely within the Delta, and don’t venture either upriver or out to sea.
 And not so long ago, they were the most common fish in the Delta.
-When I was a kid growing up in Sacramento and fishing for striped bass, they were everywhere.
+When I was a kid growing up in Sacramento and fishing for striped bass, they were everywhere in the Delta.
 They were the primary forage fish for stripers and every other large predatory Delta fish.

 Then in 1967, the State Water Project started up its huge pumps near Tracy, and that marked the beginning of the end for the Delta smelt.
 Those pumps have the power to literally reverse the seaward flow of water through the Delta.
 The smelt were either macerated by the pumps or died because so much freshwater was sent south that the brackish conditions the smelt need got saltier due to seawater intrusion.
-State indexes show the smelt with a large population in 1970, then steady declines through the Seventies and Eighties.
+State indexes show the smelt with a large population in 1970, then steady declines through the seventies and eighties.
 They showed an uptick in the 1990s and early 2000s because environmentalists were able to obtain higher through-Delta flows for those years.

 But in 2003, we started seeing extremely high diversions again, primarily to meet the demand for a trendy new export crop – almonds.
 And as almond plantings expanded, agricultural water demands increased tremendously, because almonds are a thirsty crop.
-We had record exports for years – up to six million acre-feet annually, which is simply unsustainable.
+We had record exports for years – up to more than six million acre-feet annually, which is simply unsustainable.
 It just destroyed the Delta smelt – and subsequently, the Delta, because the smelt is an indicator species.
 As the Delta smelt goes, so goes the Delta ecosystem.

 There’s no clearer proof of this than the midwater trawl surveys conducted by the state Department of Fish and Wildlife.
 In the last few years, the numbers recorded have gone from a few to zero.
 Nothing.
 They’re functionally extinct now.
 What was once the most common fish in the Delta has completely disappeared – or at least, their numbers are so small that they don’t constitute a breeding population.
 They’re aquarium fish now.